CyanOperator/.github/profile/README.md

 - [CyanOperator-Designer-Lang-Pack](https://github.com/cyanoperator/cyanoperator-designer-lang-pack) - Community based
   localizations for Designer

-You can browse through the repositories to find the documentations, source codes and contributions guidelines for each subproject.
+You can browse through the repositories to find the documentation, source code, and contribution guidelines for each subproject.

 ## Any concern?

 Fear not!
-Open a discussion from [here][ORG_DISCUSSIONS] and ask anything the project you are not clear about.
+Open a discussion from [here][ORG_DISCUSSIONS] and ask anything about the project you are not clear about.
 The community will be happy to guide you!

-[^1]: Software Bundle - Each major _subproject_ is compiled to a bundle of resources such as compiled source files, scripts, visual resources, _minor subprojects_, etc. As an example, The [ `CyanOperator-Emulator`](https://github.com/CyanOperator/CyanOperator-Emulator) is a _software bundle_ that includes various resources such as `Java` class files, UI elements such as icons, and also the subprojects, [`CyanOperator-Emulator-Lang-Pack`](https://github.com/CyanOperator/CyanOperator-Emulator-Lang-Pack) and
+[^1]: Software Bundle - Each major _subproject_ is compiled to a bundle of resources such as compiled source files, scripts, visual resources, _minor subprojects_, etc. As an example, the [ `CyanOperator-Emulator`](https://github.com/CyanOperator/CyanOperator-Emulator) is a _software bundle_ that includes various resources such as `Java` class files, UI elements such as icons, and also the subprojects, [`CyanOperator-Emulator-Lang-Pack`](https://github.com/CyanOperator/CyanOperator-Emulator-Lang-Pack) and